Kadapa district: Economy

 The Gross District Domestic Product (GDDP) of the district for FY 2013-14 is ₹26342 crore and contributes 5% to the Gross State Domestic Product (GSDP).
 For the FY 2013–14, the per capita income at current prices was ₹70821.
 The primary, secondary and tertiary sectors of the district contribute ₹6204 crore, ₹6935 crore and ₹13203 crore respectively.

 Geography

 Kadapa district occupies an area of 11228 km2.
-This district is bordered on north by Nandyal district, south by Annamayya district, east by SPS Nellore district and west by Sri Sathya Sai district and Anantapur district.
+This district is bordered on north by Nandyal district, south by Annamayya district and Tirupati district east by SPS Nellore district and west by Sri Sathya Sai district and Anantapur district.

-The main rivers in this district are Penna, Kundu, Chitravathi, Papagni, and Sagileru.
+The main rivers in this district are Penna, Cheyyeru, Kundu, Chitravathi, Papagni, and Sagileru.
 Vellikonda, Palakonda, Nallamalai, Lankamalai and Yerramalai are the major hill ranges in the district.
 The forests of Kadapa comprise fuel forests up to an elevation of 800 feet, red sanders lying between the elevation of 800 feet and 2,000 feet and Shorea Eugenia at elevations of more than 2,000 feet.
 The district has a forest cover of 28.49%.